 Minnesota Spine Injury Lawyer & Attorney

-Many of our clients have sustained an injury to their neck and/or back.
+Many of our clients sustain an injury to their neck and/or back from an injury.
 Neck and back injuries can generally be classified into four types: 1) a direct injury to the spinal cord; 2) broken bones/vertebrae; 3) disc injury; and 4) soft tissue injury.
 Clearly the most severe are those involving injury to the spinal cord, as they usually result in paralysis or death.
 The seriousness of a spinal injury involving broken bones depends on the severity and location of the fracture(s).

-Disc injuries, which we see most frequently, often cause injury or damage to the nerves that run from the spinal cord, resulting in pain, numbness and tingling in the arms or legs.
+Disc injuries, which our lawyers see most frequently, often cause injury or damage to the nerves that run from the spinal cord, resulting in pain, numbness and tingling in the arms or legs.